finotes/finotes.github.io/_posts/2018-02-02-swift-docs.md

     }
 ```
 ## Test
-Now that the basic integration of fi.notes framework is complete,
+Now that the basic integration of Finotes framework is complete,
 Lets make sure that the dashboard and framework are in sync.
 ```swift
 import FinotesCoreSwift